There may be opportunities available to fund environmental or energy related projects that will improve the bottom line for your business.

 St. Francis University is currently able to offer farms and businesses free resource assessment reports to help you make wise energy decisions.
 You will be provided with a detailed wind and solar analysis, along with geothermal, hydro and biomass potentials and suggestions for improving energy efficiency.

 DSIRE is a comprehensive source of information on state, local, utility, and federal incentives that promote renewable energy and energy efficiency.

-UNDERGROUND HEATING OIL TANK CLEANUP REIMBURSEMENT GRANT PROGRAM is administered by DEP's Storage Tank Cleanup Program and will pay eligible heating oil tank owners (3,000 gallons or less) for the costs of corrective action associated with a release.
+Administered by DEP’s Storage Tank Cleanup Program and will pay eligible heating oil tank owners (3,000 gallons or less) for the costs of corrective action associated with a release.
 The reimbursement is limited to the actual costs of corrective action or $4,000, whichever is less.
 However, a $1,000 deductible, must be paid first by the tank owner.
 The reimbursement and deductible apply on a per tank basis.
 All reimbursements are funded through the Underground Storage Tank Indemnification Fund and up to $500,000 per year may be available.
-(Note: funds have been depleted as of June 30, 2017.)

 PIDA provides low-interest loans and lines of credit for eligible businesses that commit to creating and retaining full-time jobs and for the development of industrial parks and multi-tenant facilities.
 Loan applications are packaged and underwritten by a network of certified economic development organizations (CEDOs) that partner with PIDA to administer the program.